-OVEN
+> OVEN

 In a conventional oven, gas or electric, first ensure that it is clean of food residue.
-An oven cleaner may be necessary to remove baked-on grease.
 Remaining spots may be disregarded.
 Once the oven and racks have been cleaned, they may be kashered by turning the oven to the highest setting.
 Once it has achieved this temperature, it must be left on for an hour.
 In a gas oven, the broil setting will allow the flame to burn continuously.
 In a conventional electric oven the highest setting, broil or 550°F, kashers the oven.
 This method is also acceptable for the oven racks, since it is usual to cook food in a pan, not directly on the racks themselves.